No-Cry (No-Tears) Sleep Training Method for Babies

 7. Use Pet Phrases

 Babies may not be able to talk or make sense of words at a younger age, but they are smart enough to understand the cues that you wish to give them.
-Saying nap-time, sleep-time, nighty-night or such phrases may help your baby understand about the bedtime routine.
+Saying nap-time, sleep-time, nighty-night or such phrases may help your baby understand the bedtime routine.

 8. Know Your Baby’s Changing Needs